Annual Conference Announcement

 The 80th annual Western States Folklore Society’s Annual Meeting theme is The Magic of The Everyday, which is meant to encourage presentations illuminating the importance of everyday cultural activities, the ways that people give meaning to their everyday lives through performances of traditional culture, however big or small.
 If the everyday is often overlooked in favor of spectacles, festivals, and special performances, this conference attempts to draw our gaze back to the myriad ways in which we perform culture as ubiquitous and essential parts of our lives.
 As always, while presentations on this theme are encouraged, they are not required: we welcome all presentations on folklore-related topics for this conference.

 Nonmembers who join the Society at the time of registration are eligible for membership benefits, including reduced registration fees and a subscription to Western Folklore.
-The registration fee for regular members is $20; for non-members $35.
-The registration fees for student/retired members is $10; for non-members $20.
 If registering by mail, please make checks out to the Western States Folklore Society and address them to:

 Western States Folklore Society